 A primary focus will be learning about indigenous knowledge and its relation to social and environmental well-being.
 The program is run in partnership with the Institute for Village Studies.
 We are looking for students that are passionate about social and environmental justice, can cope with adversity, and work well in a team.
 If this is you, join us next winter in Thailand!

-Inter Mountain Peoples Education and Culture in Thailand Association (IMPECT) works with a variety of Indigenous Peoples sharing similar situations and experiences, applying traditional knowledge and practices to all aspects of development work.
+IMPECT Inter Mountain Peoples Education and Culture in Thailand Association (IMPECT) works with a variety of Indigenous Peoples sharing similar situations and experiences, applying traditional knowledge and practices to all aspects of development work.
 IMPECT works as an association, providing opportunities for participation and ownership of development activities to representatives of the different indigenous groups.
 The four main areas of action are Cultural Revival and Alternative Education, Promotion of the Environment and Natural Resource Management, Enhancement of Indigenous Peoples’ Movements and Networks and Indigenous Peoples’ Rights.
-Here is an article about the school we will be working with during the trip.
+Here is an article about the school we had the privilege of working with during a previous trip.

 Ban Taptawan is a Moklen village along Thailand’s Andaman coast.
 The Moklen are one of Thailand’s three last nomadic sea peoples and some of the few remaining worldwide.
 However, their traditional way of life is under threat due to large-scale coastal development, marine pollution, over-fishing, and lack of secure property rights.